-In the early 15th century European merchants have been accustomed to vast trade with various regions of the East and wanted to improve their productivity and route time by finding a shorter route to the east by sea.
-Many European nations were becoming maritime powers and were starting to invest in training and the production of boats that would be able to endure the long journey through the ocean.
-Portugal being the western most country in Europe with most of its borders to the west surrounding the Atlantic ocean made it a very popular destination for explorers, navigators and maritime enthusiasts.
-It was during this time that the prince of Portugal also known as Henry the Navigator was taking great interest in the possible expansion of the Portuguese empire, while hoping to find new riches for the Kingdom of Portugal and himself which by decree of his brother the King, gave him 20% of all wealth found in the new world.
+In the early 15th century European merchants became accustomed to vast trade with various regions of the East and wanted to improve their productivity and route time by finding a shorter route to the east by sea.
+Many European nations were becoming maritime powers and were starting to invest in training and the production of large boats that would be able to endure the long journey through the ocean.
+Portugal is the westernmost country in Europe; with most of its borders surrounding the Atlantic ocean made it a very popular destination for explorers, navigators, and maritime enthusiasts.
+It was during this time that the prince of Portugal also known as Henry the Navigator was taking great interest in the expansion of the Portuguese empire.
+While hoping to find new riches for the Kingdom of Portugal and himself which by decree of his brother the King, gave him 20% of all wealth found in the new world.
 It is said that he founded a small nautical training school in the south of Portugal in Lagos, however, historians have argued this fact saying there was no physical structure or documentation proving its existence.
-Portugal was soon becoming the center of maritime exploration with some of the best and most talented sea men came to study with the hope of persuading the prince to finance their possible voyages.
+Portugal was soon becoming the center of maritime exploration with some of the brightest and most talented men coming to the country with the ambitions of persuading the prince to finance their possible voyages to uncharted lands.
 It was during a coastal mission in 1418 when 2 Portuguese navigators were returning home to Portugal from Africa when they were hit by a bad storm and were blown off course, resulting in the discovery of the small island of Porto Santo.
-It was only when day broke that they noticed a small coastline in the distance, where the young sailors studied and surveyed the island from their ship.
-Once they noticed that it was uninhabited and covered in the rare Laurasilva forest they were eager to return to Portugal and notify the King of their discovery.
+It was only when day broke that they noticed a small coastline in the distance where the sailors eagerly rushed to its harbor to find shelter and repair their damaged boat.
+Once they noticed that it was uninhabited and covered in the rare Laurisilva forest they were eager to return to Portugal and notify the King of their discovery.
 When the King of Portugal found out he decided to populate the island to ensure they did not lose it to Spain; like they did the Canary islands decades earlier.
-A year later in 1419 on an organized expedition returning to the Porto Santo to populate the island with herd animals they discovered the much larger island of Madeira just 70 km away.
+A year later in 1419 on an organized expedition returning to the Porto Santo to populate the island with herd animals, they discovered the much larger island of Madeira just 70 km away.
 It is here on the island of Madeira that João Gonçalves Zarco, Bartolomeu Perestrelo, and Tristão Texeira made land arriving in now Camara de Lobos.
 Here they began to start fires to clear the lands for cultivation.
-It took 7 years to burn some of the heavy forested lands to be able to begin cultivation and construction of homes etc.
+It is said it took 7 years to burn some of the heavily forested areas to be able to begin cultivation and construction of homes etc.

-Bartolomeu Perestrelo was given the captaincy of the island of Porto Santo which is located 25 km off the coast of Madeira.
+Bartolomeu Perestrelo was given the captaincy of the island of Porto Santo which is located about 70 km off the coast of Madeira.
 It was a title that had all the same privileges of a modern-day viceroy being able to govern and develop the island as he saw fit under the name of the crown.
 This title was passed on to his descendants.
 It is ironic that he was not on the first voyage that discovered the island of Porto Santo and while accompanying Zarco and Teixeira to populate the island in 1419 they discovered Madeira, however, he was given the island of Porto Santo.
 He felt since he had the entire island at his control that he could create a great fortune but a female rabbit that he released on the island and was pregnant gave rise to a mass overpopulation of rabbits on the island which devoured all the local plants and greenery which devastated the island’s ecosystem.
 It was his daughter Filipa that married Christopher Columbus and gave birth to their son Diogo.
 Columbus was able to marry into Portuguese high society, where he resided in the Governor’s mansion until their home on the island was built.
-It was the material and vast maps of the Atlantic wind patterns of his father in law that intrigued Columbus.
-After studying the vast information that was passed on to him from his wife’s family, Christopher Columbus used it to capitalize on getting the financing he needed for his first voyage.
+It was the material and numerous maps of Atlantic wind patterns that belonged to his father in law that intrigued Columbus.
+After studying the vast information that was passed on to him from his wife’s family Christopher Columbus used it to capitalize on getting the financing he needed for his first voyage.
 After years of appealing to the King of Portugal to finance his journey, Columbus approached King Ferdinand and Queen Isabella of Spain who eventually funded his famous expedition, which leads to the discovery of the new world.